-Wheeling Enable: The Fasting & The Foodius!
+Wheeling Through Mohammed Ali Road: The Fasting & The Foodius!

 Come Ramadan and the streets of Mumbai transform into a culinary fair for food lovers.
 Mohammed Ali Road is one such haunt that every foodie swears by, including our wheelchair-bound expert, Rustom Irani!
-Read on to know what he has to say about the food and accessibility here
+Read on to know what he has to say about the food and accessibility here.

 For foodies, Mumbai can surprise and throw opportunities at you that are insatiable and ever-evolving.
 Any popular food item is bound to find a Chinese offshoot here; deconstructed, cheesy-fied, pizzafied, battered, sauced, chutneyed, grilled, chilled, sweetened, liquified…but never raw coz’ we haven’t figured out shushi hacks, yet!